-I am young, fit and active and I love animals.
-I am lucky enough to have a job that allows me to work from 'home' while simultaneously freeing me to make my home wherever the fancy takes me.
+I am a young semi-retiree.
+I am fit and active and I love animals.
+I am lucky enough to have a job that allows me to work from 'home', enabling me to make my home wherever the fancy takes me.
 I housesit so that I can have furry contact while I travel - without it, I am sure I would get lonely.

 When I am at home (which isn't often!)
 I like to foster rescue dogs.
 These animals are invariably fragile and they have made me aware of the need to work with each animal’s needs and temperament.
-Knowing a breed is a good start but taking the time to get to know the individual is better.
 From the moment I am introduced, I give animals the opportunity and space to ‘adopt’ me as their surrogate carer but I let them take their time.
-This approach is even more important with cats and hasn't failed me yet, even with my more 'difficult' furry clients.
+This approach hasn't failed me yet, even with my more 'cautious' furry clients.

 In addition, I have been a wildlife rescuer my entire life so I am comfortable with caring for a wide range of animals who need medical attention or those who are emotionally vulnerable.
 The first couple of decades were devoted to North American mammals, the last couple to Australian wildlife of all kinds including marsupials, birds and reptiles.
 We even had a wild kitten rescue recently!